RuukasuGIT/Typewriter/README.md

 # Typewriter
-A python project, used to project any provided string in a progressive manner, alike a typewriter.
+A python function that can be used to present a string one character at a time, in a cumulative fashion.